AlphaOmega-IT/WooLifeIndicator/README.md

 ### STEP 1: Download the actual plugin
 To integrate WooLifeIndicator into your server, download this plugin on the SpigotMC page or our website.
+You can also download it from the GitHub itself: https://github.com/AlphaOmega-IT/WooLifeIndicator/releases/tag/PreRelease

 ### STEP 2: Start your server
 Start your server, every file will be generated after the first start, edit your files freely after.